bellarina1118/-neural-networks-forhealth-technology-applications./README.md

-# My projects and Achievements
+# Artificial Intelligence Achievements
-This is where I store my home assignments and achievements on Information Technology related courses.
-Check on branches on my projects according to course
+This is my home assignment for an efficient parking space management in a mall applying concepts of artificial intelligence taught in class.
+Details can be viewed in the PDF file.